 Bose and Sons Family Farms has been in operation since 1891.
 In more recent years the farm has started running their annual corn maze and pumpkin patch attractions.
-The corn maze is celebrating its 22nd year in 2020.
+The corn maze hopes to celebrate its 23rd year in 2022.

 The farm can be found at 5948-156th Street which is at the corner of 64th Avenue and 156th Street in South Surrey.

 The Bose Farms Corn Maze

 Similar to several of the Lower Mainland’s other corn mazes, Bose Farms changes the design of their corn maze each year.
 Usually an external maze-designer helps to construct the maze.
 However, due to the travel restrictions imposed by the global pandemic, the maze design for 2020 was constructed entirely by the farm family.

 The 2020 maze design honoured the 50th anniversary of Douglas College.
 Within the giant maze design is a large number 50, the college’s name and their 1970 – 2020 years of operation.

 The entrance to the corn maze venue at Bose Farm isn’t as big or impressive as that at other corn maze venues.
 You don’t drive into the farm, and there aren’t any buildings at the entrance.
 There is simply a dirt parking area, the corn field and a simple entrance into the maze.
 Just inside the corn maze is an open area with a few children’s plays structures and a covered area with chairs.

 Sadly, the corn maze never opened in 2021 due to the ongoing pandemic.
 Hopefully it can this year!